GabrielaSchmitt/16-MARATONA-DE-PROGRAMA-O-CTI-UP/README.md

 Hi, nice to see you around!
 This repository contains some Java codes develped on June eleventh 2022, in which this repository's contributors participated in the Programming Marathon from Positivo University, and achieved **fourth** position!
 The marathon was taken in the website Beecrowd.

-## Developed applications
+## Developed applications    |     Language

-- Diamantes de Areia
+- Diamantes de Areia -    Java
-- Grenais
+- Grenais - Java
-- Idade em Dias
+- Idade em Dias - Java
+- Teste de Seleção 1 - Abap

 ## How to run the codes